john-science/mazelib/docs/MAZE_SOLVE_ALGOS.md

 ###### Results

-1 solution.
+Yields one solution.
 No gaurantee it will be the shortest.
 Works against imperfect mazes.

 ###### Notes